xmnr0x23/fusionmatrix/README.md

 **Fuses**

 - `creatematrix.fuse`: Fuse to create a 4x4 matrix.
+- `matrixcolortransform.fuse`: Fuse that applies a color matrix on a color vector.
+- `matrixconcatenatehorizontal.fuse`: Fuse to concatenate two matrices horizontally.
+- `matrixconcatenatevertical.fuse`: Fuse to concatenate two matrices vertically.
 - `matrixfromarray.fuse`: Fuse to create a matrix from an array stored as JSON string.
 - `matrixinvert.fuse`: Fuse to invert a matrix.
 - `matrixmultiply.fuse`: Fuse to multiply two matrices.
 - `matrixtranspose.fuse`: Fuse to transpose a matrix.
-- `matrixconcatenatehorizontal.fuse`: Fuse to concatenate two matrices horizontally.
-- `matrixconcatenatevertical.fuse`: Fuse to concatenate two matrices vertically.
 - `readmatrix.fuse`: Fuse to read a matrix from metadata of an image.
 - `writematrix.fuse`: Fuse to write a matrix to metadata of an image.